Nicklas Lidström: NHL career (1991–2012)

-Drafted by the Detroit Red Wings 53rd overall in the 1989 NHL Entry Draft, Lidström joined the team in the 1991–92 season, though he returned to play for Västerås IK for a brief period during the 1994–95 NHL lockout.
+Drafted by the Detroit Red Wings 53rd overall in the 1989 NHL entry draft, Lidström joined the team in the 1991–92 season, though he returned to play for Västerås IK for a brief period during the 1994–95 NHL lockout.
 Lidström scored 60 points in his rookie season, finishing second to Pavel Bure in voting for that year's Calder Trophy.
 He was selected to the 1992 NHL All-Rookie Team, along with fellow Red Wings defenceman Vladimir Konstantinov.

 Lidström was set to make $10 million during the 2005–06 season.
 However, due to the new terms of the NHL Collective Bargaining Agreement that was implemented during the 2004–05 season, salaries on pre-existing contracts were reduced by 24%, which lowered his compensation to $7.6 million.
 That season, he posted a career-high 64 assists and 16 goals to for 80 points.

 On 30 June 2006, it was announced that Lidström had signed a two-year, $15.2 million contract extension with the Red Wings.
 Instead of seeking more money elsewhere for a defenceman of his caliber, Lidström decided to remain with Detroit for the same annual salary as he earned during the 2005–06 season.

-Lidström had been an alternate captain of the Red Wings since the 1997–98 season, and was named captain after the retirement of long-time Red Wings captain Steve Yzerman after Detroit was eliminated in the first round, despite winning the President's Trophy for the season, by the eventual Western Conference champion Edmonton Oilers in six games.
-It was an honor made more special by the fact that he became the first European captain in franchise history.
+Lidström had been an alternate captain of the Red Wings since the 1997–98 season.
+Long-time Red Wings captain Steve Yzerman retired after Detroit was eliminated in the first round, despite winning the President's Trophy for the season, by the eventual Western Conference champion Edmonton Oilers in six games.
+To replace Yzerman, Lidström was named captain, an honor made more special by the fact that he became the first European captain in franchise history.
 In his first year of captaincy, Lidström led the Red Wings to the Western Conference Finals, but lost to eventual Stanley Cup champions, the Anaheim Ducks, in six games.
 In the off-season, Lidström joined an elite group by capturing the Norris Trophy as the NHL's outstanding defenceman for the fifth time.
 Lidström became the fourth defenceman in NHL history with as many as five Norris Trophy wins, joining Hockey Hall of Famers Bobby Orr (eight), Doug Harvey (seven) and Ray Bourque (five).